This is how the candidate lost his job offer

 Dylan reached out to us while he was mid-interview with a fast-growing startup.
 He booked a free consultation, got some tips, and said he’d think about working with us.

-A couple weeks later, he followed up with a recap of how things had progressed.
-What we read…well, it hurt our hearts a little.
+A couple weeks later, he followed up with a recap of how things had progressed, and it hurt our hearts a little to read how things went.

 Here’s what went wrong.